-- The expertise of the syndicator: Syndicators often have expertise in real estate investment and management, which can provide added value to investors.
+- The expertise of the syndicator: Syndicators should always have a very high level of expertise in real estate investment and management, which can provide added value to investors.

-- Lack of control: Investors in real estate syndication have limited control over the day-to-day management of the property and are reliant on the syndicator to make decisions on their behalf.
+- Lack of control: Investors in real estate syndications have limited control over the property’s day-to-day management and rely on the syndicator to make decisions on their behalf.

 - Lack of liquidity: Real estate syndication investments can be illiquid, making it difficult for investors to sell their investments if they need to access cash quickly.